Python Invalid Identifiers

 lambda = 5 # ❌ Invalid: "lambda" is a keyword

-✅ Instead, use descriptive names like user_if
+✅ Instead, use descriptive names like user_if, no_values, lambda_value.

 ✅ Valid Identifiers – Rules #